-The Student Health Center is located on the lower floor of Davis Hall, and connects with the 10-bed Student Infirmary on the lower floor of Gilliam Residence Hall.
+The Student Health Center is located on the lower floor of Davis Hall.
 The Student Health Center is used for outpatient care, and the Infirmary is used for inpatient care of non-critical illnesses and injuries that occur during the year, excluding holiday and vacation periods.
 A physician and a counselor are on call to assist with after-hours urgent care when the Student Health Center is open.

 To make an appointment at the SHC please call (540) 458-8401.

 College is a time to learn how to balance your personal, social and academic life.
 For more information on healthy eating, fitness, managing stress, getting enough sleep, sex and relationship issues, and staying healthy contact the Office of Health Promotion.